On the chaos game of Iterated Function Systems: Introduction

-Consequently this allows us to construct an contra-example of the deterministic chaos game for general IFSs.
-More specifically, any forward minimal but not backward minimal IFS of homeomorphisms of the circle does not satisfy the deterministic chaos game.
+This result allows us to construct a contra-example of the deterministic chaos game for general IFSs.
+More specifically, any forward minimal but not backward minimal IFS of homeomorphisms of the circle is not renderable by the deterministic chaos game.
 Observe that for ordinary dynamical systems on the circle, the minimality of a map $T$ is equivalent to that of $T^{-1}$.
-However this is not the case of IFS with more than one generator:
+However this fact does not hold for IFSs with more than one generator:

 \begin{maincor} There exists an IFS of homeomorphisms of the circle that is forward minimal but not backward minimal.
-Consequently, there exists a strict attractor $A$ of an IFS on a compact metric space such that $A$ does not satisfies the deterministic chaos game. \end{maincor}
+Moreover, $S^1$ is a strict attractor of this IFS which, consequently, is not renderable by the deterministic chaos game. \end{maincor}

-The last main result of this paper is a generalization of~\cite{BL14}.
-In~\cite{BL14} it is proved that every strongly-fibred strict attractor of a complete metric space satisfies the deterministic chaos game.
-We are going to introduced a similar category of attractors: